Animal physiotherapy is considered an essential addition to the medical and surgical treatment of animals

 If you're thinking about starting your own business, you'll need entrepreneurial and enterprise skills.

-Work experience is essential, not only for securing your first job, but often for being accepted onto the relevant study programmes.
+Work experience is essential, not only for securing your first job, but also often for being accepted onto the relevant study programmes.
 When checking the programme make sure you know if they require you to have prior work experience and how much they're looking for.

 Your work experience is likely to be voluntary, and due to a practice's insurance policy, what you can do might be limited.
 However, this is an opportunity for you to watch surgeons, nurses and specialists perform their day-to-day duties.
 Don't be afraid to ask questions - the more you ask, the more you learn and the more likely you are to get involved with more advanced patient care procedures.